l3VGV/tle5010/readme.md

 On 3.3V one can expect chip to realiably work with 1MBit SPI transfer clock.
 Use lower resistance pullups, like 750R.

-On 5V 2.25MHZ SPI clock was achived without CRC errors(yet it not reliable and requare playng with spi config so edges will hit exacly where needed).
-After few seconds or minutes uc just lock up, and requre a reset.
+On 5V 2.25MHZ SPI clock was achived with low or no CRC errors. hct125 register was used to translate levels with stm32f103

 Main clock frequency 4MHz